seL4/capdl/README.md

   * 'doc': Latex source of the capDL Specification

-Dependancies
+Dependencies
 -------------

-To build this tool the following Haskell modules are required; MissingH, data-ordlist, split.
+To build this tool the following Haskell modules are required: MissingH, data-ordlist, split.